alsamzu/zulfahamadi/README.md

 # zulfahamadi
-A simple single page portfolio website that has some of my recent projects.
+A single page portfolio website that has some of my recent projects.

 ### Technology used
 the technology used in this project was: